 Atypical Antidepressants Mechanism Of Action

-Other classes of depression-fighting medications get their names based on a shared mechanism of action.
+Other classes of depression-fighting medications get their name based on a shared mechanism of action.
 For atypical antidepressants, the exact opposite is true – they get their name based on the fact that there is no mechanism of action that unites them.
-As such, the atypical antidepressant mechanism of action must be considered on a medication by medication basis.
+As such, the atypical antidepressants mechanism of action must be considered on a medication by medication basis.
 The MOAs of all the drugs in this group affect neurotransmitters in the brain, altering brain chemistry and changing communication within the brain’s circuitry.
 It is how they do this that varies.
 Some may target dopamine, others serotonin or norepinephrine, or any combination of the three.

 How long it takes for antidepressants to work also varies between medications.
 However, like other depression-treating drug classes, effects tend to be felt somewhere between four and eight weeks after starting the medicine.
 This can be frustrating for people looking to feel better quickly, but it takes a while for the drugs to make a significant difference in brain chemistry.